wdi-sg/halal-corner-erd/README.md

 You are now the developer for their backend.
 We have written specifications for you.

+We are implementing a self-checkout kiosk ordering system. (like at McDonalds) And a POS system that organizes the orders.

 Note: Not all of the required columns / data are explicitly listed as a specification.

-* Think of tables
-* Think of columns
-* Think of relationships
+You will not be writing any javascript for this exercise, only SQL.

+### How to Start

+Some guidelines
+* For each of these pages what kind of data do you need to store and display? (`SELECT` and `INSERT` queries)

+* Draw the ERD with the tables and columns and rows that you need.

+* Write the rows of data that would represent the queries that you make (`SELECT` and `INSERT` queries)

+* Write the actual SQL statments to create the tables, and then the `INSERT` queries needed to create rows in those tables.

+* Write the SQL to get the data back out for each page.

+* Some furthers ask for some analytical data.
+Make sure when coding through the process that you are capturing this data.

+* Do this for each further section below. **Do the whole workflow for each further.
+Don't just write the ERD for all sections at once and go back to write SQL, etc.**

 ### Basic Deliverables

-We are implementing an self-checkout kiosk ordering system. (like at mc donalds) And a POS system that organizes the orders.

 We want to enable Customers to be able to choose `Food Items` from The Menu, add to the `Cart`, which has many Food Items, then see the ones chosen, then checkout and `Pay`.

-### How to Start

-You will not be writing any javascript for this exercise, only SQL.

 Work backwards by first imagining the pages that will display the data needed for each step of the user flow.

+Example
 - User sees menu items
 - User clicks to add to cart, sees items in cart
 - User Checks out and pays
 - Kitchen Staff sees order and fulfills it.

-For each of these pages what kind of data is suggested that you store and display? (`SELECT` and `INSERT` queries)

-On a piece of paper write the tables and columns and rows that you need.

-On a piece of paper write the rows of data that would represent the queries that you make (`SELECT` and `INSERT` queries)

-Write the actual SQL statments to create the tables, and then the `INSERT` queries needed to create rows in those tables.

-Write the SQL to get the data back out for each page.

-Some furthers ask for some analytical data.
-Make sure when coding through the process that you are capturing this data.

-Do this for each further section below.
-Do the whole workflow for each further.
-Don't just write the ERD for all sections at once and go back to write SQL, etc.

 #### further